 Where can I find resources for a career in machine learning?

-There are different paths into a career as a machine learning engineer.
-A good place to start is by learning a programming language like Python, R, or Java.
-For machine learning specifics, a number of Massive Open Online Courses (MOOCs), online programs, and certifications are available, including classes on Coursera and edX, and a nanodegree from Udacity.
+There are many paths into a career as a machine learning engineer.
+A good place to start is by mastering a programming language like Python, R or Java.
+For machine learning specifics, a number of Massive Open Online Courses (MOOCs), online programs and certifications are available, including classes on Coursera and edX, and a nanodegree from Udacity.
+Special deals and training bundles are available from TechRepublic Academy, as well.

 You can also gain practical experience through doing real projects on real data, on sites like Kaggle.
 Joining local organizations such as meetups or hackathons to learn from others in the field can also help.